BrandonWarrior/ukhikes/README.md

 This ensures that account deletion is a clear, deliberate process that minimizes the risk of accidental account removal.

 ---

+## URLs

+The **Profile App** includes various URL patterns for managing user accounts and profiles.
+Below are the URLs and their corresponding functionality:

+- **Register (`/register/`)**:
+  Allows users to create a new account by providing their username, email, and password.

+- **Login (`/login/`)**:
+  Lets users log in to the application with their credentials.

+- **Logout (`/logout/`)**:
+  Logs out the currently authenticated user and redirects them to the homepage.

+- **Profile (`/`)**:
+  Displays the logged-in user's profile page, including their personal information, posts, and activity.

+- **Edit Profile (`/edit/`)**:
+  Allows users to edit their profile details, such as their username, bio, and profile picture.

+- **Delete Account (`/delete/`)**:
+  Lets users delete their account and all associated data from the platform.

+These URLs provide the necessary views to manage user accounts, handle authentication, and enable profile customisation.

+---

 ## Conclusion